Which are the best Lightning headphones? I'm worried about the iPhone 7 losing its 3.5mm headphone port, and need some good iPhone 7 headphones.

 The problem with many small in-ear headphones is the lack of bass response, but the iSine 20 that we tested has a special 'Uniforce' coil built into the earpiece that enhances bass output, as well as the overall clarity of the sound.
 The result is really impressive, with a depth and clarity that makes the iSine 20 one of the few in-ear headphones that might really make an impression with the finicky audiophile audience.

 There's also an iSine app that provides a 10-band equaliser, and even allows you to save two presets on the cable itself, so that you can switch presets when you switch from your iPhone to any other device.
-The iSine 20 that we listened to is the top of the range model, but there's also a less expensive model called the iSine 10, that will come in at around £379.
+The iSine 20 that we listened to is the top-of-the-range model, but there's also a less expensive model called the iSine 10, which comes in at around £399.

 - RRP: £450